The Stone Breakers: History

 The Stone Breakers was first exhibited at the Paris Salon of 1850–1851.
-As a work of realism the subject matter addressed a scene of everyday life.
-The painting was meant to depict the hard labor that poor citizens experienced.
 Courbet created two versions of the painting.
 The second version of the painting is a mirror image and it is in the Oskar Reinhart Collection in Winterthur.
 Courbet signed it in the lower right corner.
 The second version is smaller, measuring 56 × 85 cm, and it is darker.

-In c.
-1864 Courbet created a drawing of the younger person portrayed in The Stone Breakers.
+Around 1864, Courbet created a drawing of the younger person portrayed in The Stone Breakers.
 The drawing is titled, A young stone breaker.
 It is a black crayon drawing on white paper and it is 29.5 × 21.1 cm.
 The work is in the Ashmolean Museum at the University of Oxford.
 The National Gallery of Art in Washington D.C., also has a similar image of the young stone breaker.
 The image is attributed to Firmin Gillot and Courbet and it is from the René Huyghe collection.
 The dimensions of the work are 30.1 × 23.1 cm.

 Before World War II the one version of the painting was housed at the Gemäldegalerie Alte Meister in Dresden.
-The painting was acquired by the museum c.
-1882 and it was referred to as "Courbet's monumental masterpiece."
-During World War II, from 13 to 15 February 1945, the Allies continuously bombed the city of Dresden, Germany.
-German troops hastily loaded artworks from Dresden's galleries and museums onto trucks.
-It has been written that The Stone Breakers was destroyed, along with 153 other paintings, when a transport vehicle moving the pictures to the Königstein Fortress, near Dresden, was bombed by Allied forces.Though in 1988, Richard Raskin, a German Art Historian and then Professor at Aarhus University wrote in a book dedicated to the work that the painting was in fact not on the doomed transport and instead went missing in 1944 after being transferred out of the Museum.
+The painting was acquired by the museum around 1882 and it was referred to as "Courbet's monumental masterpiece."
+During World War II, from 13 to 15 February 1945, as the Allies continuously bombed the city of Dresden, Germany, German troops hastily loaded artworks from Dresden's galleries and museums onto trucks.
+It has been written that The Stone Breakers was destroyed, along with 153 other paintings, when a transport vehicle moving the pictures to the Königstein Fortress, near Dresden, was bombed by Allied forces.
+In 1988, Richard Raskin, a German art historian and then professor at Aarhus University wrote in a book dedicated to the work that the painting was in fact not on the doomed transport and instead had gone missing in 1944 after being transferred out of the museum.